 When I think about my grandfather’s life it seems the perfect time to have been alive.
 He was born in 1911, and died at 96 year of age nearly witnessing the entire 20th century.
 He was my favourite person, quietly strong, knowledgeable and always kind to me even when I wasn’t perfect.
-He was a small town boy, last of nine kids in a very Catholic world, he was there to witness many inventions; refrigerators, ball point pen, cars, airplanes, industrial revolution, TV’s, microwaves, computers, and the Internet.
-He loved recording soccer games on his DVR (digital video recorder, probably long gone now) and watch and rewatch the games and analyse where they went wrong. he knew the games inside and out.
-Even at the end, he read the same books over and again, reliving the moments and loving the words they took him to.
-He taught me alot.
-Like how to save and live on less, the value of a homemade mea shared and given and not to buy instant anything.
+He came from humble beginnings; a small town boy, last of nine kids in a very Catholic world.
+And he was there to witness many inventions; refrigerators, ball point pen, cars, airplanes, industrial revolution, TV’s, microwaves, computers, and the Internet.
+He loved recording soccer games on his DVR (digital video recorder, probably long gone now) and watch and rewatch the games and analyse where they went wrong.
+He knew the players and the games by heart.
+Even at the end, he read the same books over and again, reliving the moments and loving the worlds they took him to.
+He taught me alot; like how to save and live on less, the value of a homemade meal shared and given and not to buy instant, ready-made anything.
 He taught me the value of visiting family and to stay connected.
-Sadly after he and my grandmother left this world, the family spread out.
+Sadly after he and my grandmother left this world, the family spread out and disconnected.
 Evidently they were the glue, the bond that stuck us all together.

 But now with social media, I am happy he isn’t alive to see what has become of society since his death in 2006.
 I do not think he would be happy to see what is going on today.
 9-11 was hard enough to grasp, but this empty void of existence after him fighting for freedom and a good life, I am sure he would be sad.

 Ask this generation what their interests are and their little eyes glaze over like a Tim Horton’s donut.
 Interests?
 What are those?
 Like when Ella wanted to learn how to do sports but she’s super awkward before she becomes a vampire?
 Yah that’s it.
 Let’s pretend that characters in your series are real.
 Maybe that’s how to get through to them.
-No interests are things you do for fun outside of sitting on your NetFlix watching meanless series in bed wrapped in blankets and eating junk food.
+No, interests are things you do for fun outside of sitting on your bed watching a NetFlix meanless series wrapped in blankets and eating junk food.
 You know things that make you happy?

 Of course we should be frightened.
-A society where beauty is very important, aging is viewed as undesirable and gross!
+This society is where beauty is very important, and aging is viewed as undesirable and gross!
 Commercialism has enveloped this generation and guess what.
 It is nothing short of our own fault.
 We buy them the stuff, we give them access to the Internet, we let them connect and we watch them disconnect from us.

 My grandfather was not perfect, how could he be with witnessing such horrifying things during the war.
 He lived through the Nazis in Hungary, escaped the Russians in 1956, had to learn a new langauge at forty, had to work and save his entire life.
 He was homesick not just for Hungary, but for better times in Hungary like when he was a kid at the end of the Austro-Hungarian empire.
 He was honest.
 He was slightly broken and pessimistic, but educated and wise.
 He also kept busy!
 He had gardens, loved to travel, see things, try foods and read anything he could get his hands on.
-He was the product of war, thriving to live and explore, feeling happy to have escaped communism and repression and with that thrust forward he lived!
+He was the product of war, desperate to live and learn, feeling happy to have escaped communism and repression and with that thrust forward he lived a fabulous life, if simple!
 He would have nothing in common with this generation.
 Honestly most are difficult to know.
 They are a little lost.
-Extremely materialistic.
-And have no idea what is going on in the real world around them.
+Extremely materialistic, and have no idea what is going on in the real world around them.